vudayani/spring-ai-llm-demo/deepeval.md

 ## Evaluating LLM Responses with DeepEval: A Python-Based Framework
 In the first part of this blog series, we explored Spring AI, its setup, and how it simplifies interactions with large language models (LLMs) like OpenAI and Anthropic.
 In this second part, we dive into DeepEval, a Python-based framework designed to evaluate the quality and relevance of LLM responses.
-We’ll look at DeepEval’s capabilities, its metrics, and an evaluation endpoint implementd in the application.
+We’ll look at DeepEval’s capabilities, its metrics, and an evaluation endpoint implemented in the application.
 This endpoint can be called from other services by running it as a Docker service to assess LLM outputs against customizable criteria.

 ## What is DeepEval?